NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 An orally available, human, IgG1kappa, monoclonal antibody directed against the p40 protein subunit of both interleukin-12 (IL-12) and IL-23, with immunomodulating activity.
 Upon administration, ustekinumab binds to the p40 subunit of IL-12 and IL-23, blocking the binding of IL-12 and IL-23 to their interleukin receptors.
 This inhibits IL-12- and IL-23-mediated signaling and inhibits differentiation of CD4-positive T cells into Th1 and Th17 cells.
 This prevents Th1- and Th17-mediated responses and cytokine production.
 This may prevent graft versus host disease (GVHD).
 IL-12 and IL-23, cytokines that play a key role in the regulation of the immune system, are upregulated in immune-mediated inflammatory disorders.
 Both Th1 and Th17 cells play a crucial role in GVHD.
 Check for active clinical trials using this agent.

 Synonym: anti-IL12 beta monoclonal antibody CNTO1275 immunoglobulin G1, anti-(human interleukin-12 subunit beta (IL-12B, CLMF p40, NKSF2)) (human monoclonal CNTO 1275 gamma1-chain), disulfide with human monoclonal CNTO 1275 kappa-chain, dimer

-US brand name: Stelara Code names: CNTO 1275
+US brand name: Stelara Code name: CNTO 1275